Hina Jilani

 Jilani speaking at Women Deliver in 2016.

 Hina Jilani (حنا جیلانی؛ born 19 December 1953) is a lawyer at the Supreme Court of Pakistan and a human rights advocate from Lahore, Punjab.
 She co-founded Pakistan's first all-women law firm, its first legal aid centre, and the Women's Action Forum.

 Early life and education

-Jilani was born and raised in Lahore Pakistan.
-After law graduation, she started practising law in 1979, while joining the law chamber of barrister Ijaz Hussain Batalvi, while Pakistan was under martial law.
+Jilani was born and raised in Lahore, Pakistan.
+After law graduation, she started practising law in 1979, while joining the law chamber of barrister Ijaz Hussain Batalvi, at a time when Pakistan was under martial law.

 Career

 In February 1980, with her sister Asma Jahangir, Jilani co-founded Pakistan's first all-female legal aid practice, AGHS Legal Aid Cell (ALAC) in Lahore.
 Initially, its activities were confined to providing legal aid to women, but these activities gradually increased to include legal education, protection from exploitation, legal research, and counselling.
 She is also one of the founders of the Human Rights Commission of Pakistan as well as the Women's Action Forum (WAF), an advocacy group established in 1980, to campaign against discriminatory legislation.
 Jilani also founded Pakistan's first legal aid centre in 1986.
 In addition to providing pro bono legal aid, she helped set up a women's shelter called Dastak in 1991.
 In addition to managing the shelter, Dastak organises workshops to raise awareness for human rights and the protection of women.

 Jilani is also affiliated with the United Nations Human Rights Council, the Carter Center, and the UN Conference on Women.
 In 2019, the UK Foreign Office appointed her to a panel of experts to develop legal frameworks to protect freedom of the press across the globe.